pdsolucoes/adonis-basic-crud/README.md

     import '@pdsolucoes/adonis-basic-crud'
 </pre>

+## Database config
-Your project need to config database connection. configuration can be found at this link: [adonis databse configuration](https://docs.adonisjs.com/guides/database/introduction)
+Your project need to config database connection, configuration can be found at this link: [adonis databse configuration](https://docs.adonisjs.com/guides/database/introduction)

 Befere step above you will need create some migrations.